Maigret and the Spinster

 Maigret and the Spinster (other English-language title is Cécile is Dead; Cécile est morte) is a detective novel by Belgian writer Georges Simenon, featuring his character inspector Jules Maigret.

+Plot

+For six months Cècile tells the police that belongings in her rich spinster aunt's bedroom have been subtly moved, indicating tresspass.
+Maigret dutifully takes down these reports, but deems that there is nothing to investigate.
+Until one day he leaves her in the hall of the police station unseen, and the next day she is found dead.

 Other titles

 The book has been translated two times into English: in 1977 as Maigret and the Spinster translated by Eileen Ellenbogen and in 2015 as Cécile is Dead translated by Anthea Bell.

 Adaptations

 The novel has been adapted seven times for cinema and television: